Why people hire reputation management companies

 Content marketing and press release distribution

-Most online reputation management companies prioritize content.
+Most reputation management companies prioritize content.
 In fact, it’s used in so many different ways that I could write an entire article just about content strategy.

 For starters, firms use content marketing to dilute negative topic density in Google’s index.
 They do this by publishing tons of high-quality positive material, whether through press releases or paid placements.
 But it’s not just about brute force.
 Here are a few examples of how the top reputation management companies creatively leverage content marketing for their clients: